RETURNS

 Retail’s Achilles’ Heel

 In this article, we’ll share our key tips on how to reduce returns, maximize margins, and increase customer satisfaction in online retail.
 But first, let’s dive into the current state of returns in the e-tail industry and the need for a solution to the problem.
 In 2019, Yotpo (E-commerce marketing platform) produced a report which recorded a staggering 88% of shoppers had returned fashion items they purchased in the past year.
-In addition, 66% of the shoppers asked admitted to ordering more items than they planned to keep because of the store’s uncomplicated returns process.
-To cycle returns back through to the sale stage, retailers are burdened with time-consuming tasks which include repackaging, restocking, increasing warehouse space, and establishing separate departments to handle reverse logistics.It’s no surprise that returns are a major pain for retailers.
+In addition, 66% of the shoppers admitted to ordering more items than they planned to keep because of the store’s easy returns process.
+To cycle returns back through to the sale stage, retailers are burdened with time-consuming tasks which include repackaging, restocking, increasing warehouse space, and establishing separate departments to handle reverse logistics.
+It’s no surprise that returns are a major pain for retailers.

 The Cost of Returns for E-Tailers

-When asked by CNBC to compare on average the difference between in-store and online returns, David Sobie (Co-founder and CEO of Happy Returns) estimated that the percentage of brick and mortar items fell by around 5-10%; whilst the number rose to 15-40% for online purchases.
-Tobin Moore (CEO of reverse logistics technology company Optoro) added that with the global rise of e-commerce purchases, the number of returns would skyrocket to over a trillion dollars a year.Whether a product is bought online or in a store - returns pose financial and logistics stress for retailers.
+When asked by CNBC to compare the difference between in-store and online returns on average, David Sobie (Co-founder and CEO of Happy Returns) estimated that the percentage of brick and mortar items fell by around 5-10%; whilst the number rose to 15-40% for online purchases.
+Tobin Moore (CEO of reverse logistics technology company Optoro) added that with the global rise of e-commerce purchases, the number of returns would skyrocket to over a trillion dollars a year.
+Whether a product is bought online or in a store - returns pose financial and logistics stress for retailers.
 Stores have to deal with operational costs which include ensuring the returned product is inspected, handled, and geared for resale.
-This is not only costly in terms of money, but it’s time-consuming as well.And then once the returned product has gone through the necessary operational steps to be resold, what then?
+This is not only costly in terms of money, but it’s time-consuming as well.
+Once the returned product has gone through the necessary operational steps to be resold, what then?
 According to Gartner Research, less than half of returns are resold at full-price.
 One of the reasons for this is customers returning an item at the end of a season.
 For example, it’s difficult to sell a summer-style dress in fall.
-This problem poses an extra loss for retailers.On top of all of that, the store is left with an unhappy customer.
+This problem poses an extra loss for retailers: the store is left with an unhappy customer.

 3 Ways to Reduce Customer Returns